Virgin Media contract and billing

 As well as this basic information, the contract also contains a whole host of terms and conditions, including legal limitations, any additional fees you may be subject to, credit check requirements and information on how to complain or request compensation.

-If Virgin makes changes to your contract mid-term, such as introducing a price rise, it is obliged to give you advance notice and give you the opportunity to cancel without incurring any fees.
-You should give 30 days’ notice if you intend to cancel your broadband service at any time, unless you are on a one-month contract.
+If Virgin makes changes to your contract mid-term, such as introducing a price rise, it is obliged to give you advance notice that gives you the opportunity to cancel without incurring any fees.
+You should give 30 days’ notice if you intend to cancel your broadband service at any time.

 When you first sign up with Virgin Media you will be supplied with all the equipment you need on an agreed date.
-This is likely to include a Virgin Media Hub or Super Hub router and a V6 TV box if you have ordered a broadband and TV bundle.
+This is likely to include a Virgin Media Hub router and a TV 360 box if you have ordered a broadband and TV bundle.
 Be mindful that the equipment is loaned to you – it does not belong to you and you are not permitted to sell it at any point.

 Virgin Media expects you to use and look after all its equipment properly and return it all if you cancel your contract.
 This includes both TV boxes and routers.
 Virgin will send you pre-paid packaging in which you can return these items.

 If you do not return the equipment or it is not in a good condition, then you may be charged up to the full value of it.
 In some cases, Virgin may be able to collect it from you if you are unable to post it.
 If you return the equipment after you have been charged but within 80 days of terminating your contract, Virgin will refund you, and issue a cheque if your account is in credit.

 If you decide that you want to cancel your contract with Virgin Media, you can do so without incurring any fees within the first 14 days.
 This is 14 days from receiving your contract, receiving the equipment, or your service start date – whichever is latest.